 In addition to the above, information and recommendations have been provided for patients by FDA: “The risks of avoiding an MRI when your doctor has recommended one are likely to be much greater than the risks of complications from an interaction between the MRI and tattoo or permanent makeup.
 Instead of avoiding an MRI, individuals who have tattoos or permanent makeup should inform the radiologist or technician of this fact in order to take appropriate precautions, avoid complications, and assure the best results.”

 In summary, if you are having a cosmetic tattoo you should be permitted to undergo MRI despite the rare possibility of a cutaneous reaction manifested most commonly as a low-grade burn.
 It is, however, important to identify tattoos that are “at risk”, such as those with pigments containing iron oxide, as well as those with a design that displays loops, large circular objects, or multiple adjacent points.
-These locations may be treated with a cold compress to assist with completion of the examination.
+These locations may be treated with a cold compress to assist with the completion of the examination.
 Alternatively, a towel or cloth may be placed between the cutaneous body parts in those patients who experience the typical reaction resulting from an electrical arc between 2 separate cutaneous tattoos.